OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/nonlinear_runonce.rst

 Note that a subsystem may contain cycles or implicit states provided that it is fitted with a solver that can handle them such as :ref:`NewtonSolver <openmdao.solvers.nonlinear.newton.py>`.

-Here is an example of using an NonlinearRunOnce solver for a simple model with the <Paraboloid> component.
+Here is an example of using NonlinearRunOnce for a simple model with the <Paraboloid> component.

 .. embed-test::
     openmdao.solvers.nonlinear.tests.test_nonlinear_runonce.TestNonlinearRunOnceSolver.test_feature_solver